enginebai/Algorithms/topics/dynamic-programming.md

 1. Show the problem can be broken down into optimal subproblems.
 2. Define the solution of original problem recursively in terms of the solution to subproblem.
 3. Compute the value of optimal solution of subproblem in a bottom-up fashion.
-4. Constuct the optimal solution of original problem from step 3. (memoization) and *backtracking*.
+4. Constuct the optimal solution to them original problem from the solutions to subproblems of step 3. (memoization) and *backtracking*.

 For the assembly line scheduling problem (CLRS P.324):